Compton's Most Wanted: Formation and early years

 In 1989, C.M.W. released their first single "This Is Compton" b/w "Give It Up" and "I Give Up Nothin'" (pt.
 1) on The Unknown DJ Los Angeles-based record label Techno Hop Records.
 Techno Hop Records label was primarily an Electro genre label, but thru the futuristic mind of The Unknown DJ, he single-handedly launched the legendary west coast gangsta rap genre with songs by Ice-T "6 In The Mornin'" and King Tee "Ya Better Bring A Gun" featuring Mixmaster Spade.
 In the middle of recording this maxi single "This Is Compton" b/w "Give It Up" and "I Give Up Nothin'" managing misunderstanding started to occur between DJ Ant Capone who, along with his father "Old Man Conway", were acting managers for C.M.W. on the "Sound Control Mob - Under Investigation" (Compton Compilation album) and The Unknown DJ.
 Soon after DJ Ant Capone choose to leave the group.

 In 1990, C.M.W. released their first album, It's a Compton Thang on Orpheus Records.
 It contained the hit single and video "One Time Gaffled Em Up".
 It's a Compton Thang was entirely produced by DJ Slip and The Unknown DJ and all song lyrics were written by MC Eiht.
 During the recording of this album Tha Chill was arrested for joy riding, but was released a few weeks later on time served and finished recording his remaining verses on the songs of the album.
-The album peaked at #132 in the U.S. charts.
+The album peaked at number 132 in the U.S. chart.